 In the first year of its life, promoters of The Messenger carried copies to 9,000 homes throughout Ireland.
 Back then, The Messenger cost all of one penny per copy, or one shilling for the year.
-Today, we reach over 60,000 readers each month, which makes The Messenger probably the biggest-selling magazine in the land.
+Today, we distribute to over 60,000 readers each month in various parts of the world.
+With an accepted average of about 2 readers per copy, we probably reach over 100,000 readers per month.
 Along with the content of the magazine, the ways in which we reach our readers have moved with the times, and today The Messenger is also available online.
 Throughout its evolution, the magazine has retained its core message: that God loves his people.
 The devotion to the Sacred Heart highlighted this truth for years, and we do our best to continue to make Jesus Christ known and loved through our pages.
 We also strive to communicate an up-to-date and forward-looking approach to the Church, particularly in the parish and school.

 With many thanks and our prayers.

-Donal Neary SJ, Editor
+Donal Neary SJ, Editor.